apache/beam-site/src/contribute/contribution-guide.md

 exchange SSH keys with GitHub by following [their instructions](https://help.github.com/articles/generating-an-ssh-key/).

-Clone Beam’s read-only GitHub mirror.
+There are two options with regards to cloning Apache Beam.
+The first is to clone Beam’s read-only GitHub mirror:

     $ git clone https://github.com/apache/beam.git
     $ cd beam